Girls Gone Dead 2012

 Review by Luisito Joaquín González

 I was reading the reviews posted recently on the excellent site, Retro Slashers, about slasher hybrids.
 They rolled out some interesting pieces, including Cruising and the obvious cash-in featuring Chuck Norris, Silent Rage.
 One that often gets overlooked however is this cheddar drenched throwback, Killer Workout.
-Although most may think that this is a bog standard stalk and slasher and not a crossbreed of any kind, for me it can best be described as a bizarre blend between Prom Night and a fitness video of which there were many around that time.
-Yep, aerobics in leotards was another craze that we have fortunately left behind us.
+Although most may think that it’s is a bog standard stalk and slasher and not a crossbreed of any kind, for me it can best be described as a bizarre blend between Prom Night and an eighties fitness video.
+There were loads of them around back then and thankfully it is a craze that we have long left behind us.

-It’s also perhaps the most unintentionally self-referential of all eighties genre entries.
+This is also perhaps the most unintentionally self-referential of all eighties genre entries.
 I mean, what do you think of first when you recall that era?
 Big hair?
 Spandex?
 Sweat bands?
 Cheesy bubble gum pop?
-Killer Workout takes every last drop of the above mentioned and squeezes it all into an hour and a half’s runtime to create a cocktail of the wackiest variety.
+Killer Workout takes every last drop of the above and squeezes them all into an hour and a half’s runtime to create a cocktail of the wackiest variety.

 Grumpy gym owner Rhonda has more of a reason to frown when an unseen someone begins slicing their way through the members of her fitness classes with a large safety pin.
 As more lifeless corpses turn up in lockers, it is left up to detective Morgan to get to the bottom of the mystery.

-If I had to describe Killer Workout in one word, then that word would be ‘wow’.
-But let’s be honest that wouldn’t be much of a review, even if it is an apt description of the events that unfold at Rhonda’s Workout throughout the runtime.
-I remember thinking that I Know What You Did Last Summer was somewhat tacky in its attempt to film everything through the cleavage of Jennifer Love Hewitt, but in comparison it feels like she was dressed in a duffel coat when you see the looming photography in this cheeseball.
+If I had to describe Killer Workout in one word, then that word would be ‘wow’; – but let’s be honest that wouldn’t be much of a review, even if it is an apt description of the events that unfold at Rhonda’s Workout throughout the runtime.
+I remember thinking that I Know What You Did Last Summer was somewhat tacky in its attempt to film everything through the cleavage of Jennifer Love Hewitt.
+In comparison, it feels like she was dressed in a duffel coat when you see the looming photography in this cheeseball.
 75% of the movie is focused on either a sweaty pair of heaving bosoms or a female backside and it’s fair to say that Prior was only looking for certain niche qualities when casting for this shoot.
 Put it this way, if you’re straight and hooked-up and your libido has gone in to hiding, just watch Killer Workout and it will rekindle that lust for the female form within minutes.
 Yep, it is that gratuitous that it’s better than Viagra.